A private entity or private shareholders owns or own a private limited company with the objective of generating profits.

-- It cannot issue prospectus to the public to make them aware of the conduct of affairs of the company to gain the trust and creditworthiness of the public and investors.
+- It cannot issue prospectus to the public to spread awareness of the conduct of affairs of the company to gain the trust and creditworthiness of the public and investors.

-- It cannot sell its shares in the stock market, and it can get sold by the owner’s will to the private shareholders, which ultimately bars them from capital generation on a large basis to enhance their business and gain profits.
+- It cannot sell its shares in the stock market, and it can only be sold by the owner’s will to the private shareholders, which bars them from unscrupulous capital generation to enhance their business and gain profits.

 Registration of a private limited company

-Once a name for the company is decided, the following steps have to be taken by the applicant:
+First, the name of the company is decided.
+The following steps are then to be taken by the applicant:

-- Any of the directors should have DSC (Digital Signature Certificate) and apply for it to the MCA portal and DIN (Director Identification Number).
+- Any of the directors should apply for a digital signature certificate (DSC) to the MCA portal and director identification number (DIN).

-- The company director can apply for the name availability in form INC-1and can choose 6 of the names, out of which ROC will approve for only one name.
+- The company director can apply for the name availability in form INC-1 and can choose six of the names, out of which the registrar of companies (ROC) will approve only one name.

-- The memorandum of association and articles of association of the company should get drafted as per the requirements under section 4(6) and section 5(6) of the companies act 2013, respectively.
+- The memorandum of association and articles of association of the company should get drafted as per the requirements under Sections 4(6) and 5(6) of the Companies Act 2013, respectively.

 - The e-MOA and e-AOA with the aforementioned forms must be filed with the ROC on the MCA portal to register the company.

-- Apply for the company’s PAN and TAN, which must get attached with the forms.
+- Apply for the company’s PAN and TAN, which be be attached with the forms.

-- The company’s Certificate of incorporation will get issued by the registrar of companies (ROC).
+- The company’s Certificate of Incorporation is issued by the ROC.

-NOTE:- If a person doesn’t want to go into the detailed process, he can file an INC-29 form as an integrated form for incorporation of such company instead of filing different forms.
+NOTE:- If a person does not want to go into the detailed process, he can file an INC-29 form as an integrated form for incorporation of such a company instead of filing different forms.